choresh/aws-deployment-test/README.md

         * Open the GitHub reposetory page, then go to 'Actions' -> 'Workflows' -> 'Deploy to Amazon ECS', and test the workflow manually:
             * Select (click) it, then click bottun 'Run workflow' which located at right side of the page.
             * Validate that entire workflow works fine (including running of automatic tests)
-* Discovere available services, and thire base URLs:
+* Discovere available services, and their base URLs:
     * Go to root folder of the app (the folder where file 'package.json' located), and execute the following command:
         ~~~
         ecs-cli compose --project-name <cluster-name> service ps --cluster-config <cluster-name> --ecs-profile <cluster-name>